MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-dev-faq.md

 ## Where do I find help regarding AppSource validation and submission?

-When submitting an app for AppSource, you must make sure that it validates against the [Technical Validation](devenv-checklist-submission.md).
-For frequently asked questions, see [Technical Validation FAQ](devenv-checklist-submission-faq.md).
+When submitting an app for AppSource, you must make sure that it validates against the [Technical Validation Checklist](devenv-checklist-submission.md).
+For frequently asked questions, see [Technical Validation Checklist FAQ](devenv-checklist-submission-faq.md).

 ## What constitutes the identity of an app?